mibalbert/Parcelino/README.md

 5. Replace the placeholder API key in the following line of code with your own API key:

+The file where this is found is public/js/home.js

 ```bash
 script.src = "https://maps.googleapis.com/maps/api/js?key=**YOUR_API_KEY**&libraries=places,geometry&callback=initMap";
 ```